 I am a sole proprietor should I issue myself a T4 Slip?

 Unincorporated businesses do not issue T4 slips even if the owner is working for the business.
 You should cancel it if you have issued the one.
-For corporations, T4 slips are issued for the owners if they are drawing salary from the corporation.
+For corporations, T4 slips are issued for the owners if they are drawing a salary from the corporation.

 The above post is not being updated after it is published.
 Further, this post is very generic and cannot be employed to specific business or tax situations.

 You should always refer to updated content on Canada Revenue Agency’s website or contact your corporate tax accountant or professional tax preparation services in Canada.
-In province of Ontario, accounting or tax advice needs an accounting firm license from CPA Ontario.
-This is not applicable for the mechanical processing of tax returns so tax preparation service providers who do not hold valid license cannot and should not provide tax advice.
+In the province of Ontario, accounting or tax advice needs an accounting firm license from CPA Ontario.
+This is not applicable for the mechanical processing of tax returns so tax preparation service providers who do not hold valid licenses cannot and should not provide tax advice.

 If you have any question about whether related to individual tax preparation services or corporate tax services, you can contact us at Maroof HS CPA Professional Corporation.
 Alternatively, you can follow us on social media or sign up for our email subscriptions to get regular tax updates.